pbinkley/microcopying_1940/index.markdown

-is pertinent in this connection, and that is the statement that the use of microphotography for the preservation of documentary material has also been undertaken in connection with the existing crisis, and I might read a sentence or two: "We have <span style="page" id="page145">[p.145]</span> used this method in reproducing the only catalogue in existence of the Library of the National Conservatory of Music.
+is pertinent in this connection, and that is the statement that the use of microphotography for the preservation of documentary material has also been undertaken in connection with the existing crisis, and I might read a sentence or two: "We have <span class="page" id="page145">[p.145]</span> used this method in reproducing the only catalogue in existence of the Library of the National Conservatory of Music.
 This reproduction appeared all the more necessary because certain parts of the catalogue, notably those concerning unique documents, ancient music, the music of King's Chapel